Astarte Medical is comprised of a distinguished management team and world-class advisors in pediatrics, microbiome and predictive analytics.

 Tracy received her BS in Accounting and International Business from New York University and her MBA at Columbia Business School in Finance.

-As co-founder and CFO of Astarte Medical, Tammi manages financial reporting, marketing and PR, human resources, investor relations, legal and equity management and oversees internal operations.
+As co-founder and former CFO of Astarte Medical, Tammi managed financial reporting, marketing and PR, human resources, investor relations, legal and equity management and oversaw internal operations.

 Prior to founding Astarte Medical, Tammi co-founded Astarte Ventures, a fund dedicated exclusively to the health and wellbeing of women and children.
 Astarte Medical is a portfolio company spinout of Astarte Ventures.